Concerns and controversies at the 2018 Winter Olympics: Canada’s Kim Boutin receiving online death threats from South Korean fans

 Kim Boutin won the bronze medal in the 500-metre short-track speed skating event after South Korea's Choi Min-jeong was disqualified for interfering with Boutin.
 Shortly after, Boutin's social media accounts were inundated with hateful comments and death threats from angry South Korean fans.
 The International Olympic Committee issued a statement urging everyone to respect the athletes and their performances.

 South Korean skaters skip a lyric to avoid offending Japan

 South Korean ice dancers Yura Min and Alexander Gamelin performed their routine containing Sohyang's rendition of Arirang Alone by Seo Yu-seok with an omitted line.
-A spokesman from the Korea Skating Union told the skaters to "prepare a version without the lyrics to avoid political controversy", a line in the lyrics containing a reference to the disputed islands of the Liancourt Rocks (known as Dokdo in Korean and Takeshima in Japanese) where both nations (as well as North Korea) claim sovereignty over them.
+A spokesman from the Korea Skating Union told the skaters to "prepare a version without the lyrics to avoid political controversy", a line in the lyrics containing a reference to the disputed islands of the Liancourt Rocks (known as Dokdo in Korean and Takeshima in Japanese), over which both nations, as well as North Korea, claim sovereignty.
 The pair omitted the lyric without any problems.